How it worksThe Platform

 AnalyticsAnalyst WatchesTasks

-• Monaco-based SQL workbench with NL→SQL and full schema context
+• SQL workbench with NL→SQL and full schema context

-• Analyst Watches: segment/metric conditions fire feeds or automations
+• Watches fire feeds or automations when conditions match

 Analytics — Monaco SQL console